 The universal goal for the international HD research focus is to find treatments that reverse, slow or prevent the progression of HD.
-The Huntington Society of Canada and HD Canadian researchers are a key part of this effort and the Society has a unique role to play.
+The Huntington Society of Canada and HD Canadian researchers are a key part of this effort and HSC has a unique role to play.

 Gene-silencing (otherwise known as huntingtin lowering therapy) offers a promising way to slow or stop Huntington disease (HD).
 By using anti-sense oligonucleotides (ASOs) to prevent the HD gene from producing huntingtin protein, this approach targets the disease right at its root.